 I would like to touch base with you on the progress of [Project Name].
 Your insights and feedback are invaluable as we move to the next phase.
 I’m keen to discuss your current progress, any hurdles you might be facing, and how I can support you to ensure the smooth continuation of the project.

-Could we schedule a meeting for this purpose?
+Could we schedule a meeting to discuss further?
 I am available on [Propose a couple of date and time options] next week.
 Please let me know if any of these options or suggest another time that suits you better.

 Thank you for your dedication to [Project Name].
 I’m looking forward to our chat!